ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 ## What is created
 {: #terraform-3tier-nw-db2-components}

-The scripts automate the virtual infrastructure resources, provisioning processes for the  SAP architecture in an Existing VPC with a distributed environment SAP NW 7.x (ABAP or Java) App server on a distinct virtual server instance VPC machine and HANA DB on a dedicated server type virtual server instance VPC box machine.
+The scripts automate the virtual infrastructure resources, provisioning processes for the  SAP architecture in an Existing VPC with a distributed environment SAP NW 7.x (ABAP or Java) App server on a distinct virtual server instance VPC machine and SAP HANA DB on a dedicated server type virtual server instance VPC box machine.
 The scripts work in two phases.

 During the first phase ([Automate SAP bastion server – SAP media storage repository](/docs/sap?topic=sap-sap-bastion-server)), the virtual infrastructure resources based on the components from the existing VPC created by the Bastion Server are: